Top USDA Climate Scientist Quits, Saying Trump Administration Buried His Study

 A top climate scientist is leaving the U.S. Department of Agriculture, claiming that the Trump administration has tried to suppress a report he wrote about global warming.
-Lewis Ziska spoke with Politicoabout his decision, saying that his study found that climate change is causing serious issues for feeding the global population, only to have the department bury coverage of his findings.
+Lewis Ziska spoke with Politico about his decision, saying that his study found that climate change is causing serious issues for feeding the global population, only to have the department bury coverage of his findings.

-The 62-year-old plant physiologist told the news outlet that the climate at the USDA has recently changed from the environment it had the 20 years he has worked there.
+The 62-year-old plant physiologist told the news outlet that the climate at the USDA has changed from the environment it had when he started 20 years ago.

 “You get the sense that things have changed, that this is not a place for you to be exploring things that don’t agree with someone’s political views,” he said.
 “That’s so sad.
 I can’t even begin to tell you how sad that is.”